 An inverse function or an anti function is defined as a function, which can reverse into another function.
-In simple words, if any function “f” takes x to y then, the inverse of “f” i.e. “f-1” will take y to x.
-We will cover here all the topics regarding the inverse function is denoted by f-1 or F-1.
+In simple words, if any function “f” takes x to y then, the inverse of “f” will take y to x.
+If the function is denoted by ‘f’ or ‘F’, then the inverse function is denoted by f-1 or F-1.
 We should not confuse (-1) with exponent or reciprocal here.